lygitdata/GarmentIQ/lygitdata/classification/README.md

 ## Technical detail

-- 5 types of garments: Kurtas, Pants, Shirts, Shorts, Tops
+- 5 types of garments: `Dress` (sample size 449), `Pants` (sample size 2,257), `Skirt` (sample size 125), `Sleeveless top` (sample size 37), `Top` (sample size 11,709)

 - Model size in .pth format: 16.9 MB

-- Training time: ~ 1 hour on Colab with free plan GPU
+- Training time: ~ 4 hour on Colab with free plan GPU

-- Test accuracy: 94.14%
+- Test accuracy: TBD

-- Test F1 score: 0.9395
+- Test F1 score: TBD

-- Test cross entropy: 0.1624
+- Test cross entropy: TBD

 - Raw dataset: https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small

-- Cleaned dataset: 14,874 images in total (13,362 images in train set; 1,485 images in test set)
+- Cleaned dataset: 14,577 images in total (13,119 images in train set; 1,458 images in test set)

+  You do not need to run the following code to run the demo.

   `R` was used to clean the dataset, please see code below.
 Make sure you have the images in the folder `images` and `styles.csv` downloaded and put in the same directory as the R script before running the code.